abhilashlr/emberjs2019-posts/README.md

 These don't have blog posts but it felt like they should be tracked somehow.
 1. "I hope query params get some love in #EmberJS2019.
 Biggest pain point of the framework right now imo.
 At least as development goes." - [Robert Clancy](https://twitter.com/robboclancy/status/1133411097279696902)
 1. "Here is my @emberjs blog post for #EmberJS2019 (in a tweet)!
 I start from the idea that 80% of apps don't need a full SPA to sprinkle in some client side niceties.
 What do I need from my tool belt?" - [Scott Newcomer](https://twitter.com/puekey/status/1135693033729454080)
+1. "since I won't have time for a full blown blog post in the next few weeks here are some of my #Emberjs2019 thoughts as a Twitter thread:" - [Tobias Bieniek](https://twitter.com/TobiasBieniek/status/1135790015177469952)